postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Global variables

-Global Variables work outside the environment.
-It does not matter which environment is selected because they are global variables.
-Global variables are common to all collections and all environments in that workspace.
+Global Variables work outside the environment and they are global to a workspace.
+Which means these variables are common to all collections and environments in that workspace.

 Syntax: